 You’ve Probably Done This, Right?

-If you’ve ever created anything along the lines of what you see above – or significantly less beautiful (such as a hand-drawing or whiteboard drawing) or significantly more beautiful (such as a wireframe created in Photoshop) or significantly more functional (such as working code that was intended for a demonstration), you have relevant experience in this area of business analysis.
+If you’ve ever created anything along the lines of what you see above – or significantly less beautiful (such as a hand-drawing or whiteboard drawing) or significantly more beautiful (such as a rendering created in Photoshop) or significantly more functional (such as working code that was intended for a demonstration), you have relevant experience in this area of business analysis.

 At the end of the day, it’s not about the technology you used.
 What “counts” as relevant experience is the putting something visual and tentative in front of people who will actually use the finished product and getting their feedback.